Athabasca University: Notable people

 Some notable people have studied through Athabasca University, including Alberta politician Debby Carlson, Olympic bobsleigh racer Christian Farstad, former Alberta Premier Ralph Klein, professional hockey player Alyn McCauley, and cross-country skier Milaine Thériault.
 AU serves over 38,000 students (over 7,900 full-load equivalents) and offers over 900 courses in more than 50 undergraduate and graduate programs in a range of arts, science and professional disciplines.

 Controversy

-In 2012, it was revealed that Athabasca University was one of the institutions of higher education involved in illegal donations to the provincial Progressive Conservative party of Alberta.
+In 2012, it was revealed that Athabasca University was among institutions of higher education involved in illegal donations to the provincial Progressive Conservative party of Alberta.
 The university spent $10,675 on Conservative fundraising events, including golf tournaments and dinners.
 The university president retired early, and an interim president, Peter MacKinnon, was appointed by the university governing council.

 Coates Report

 Facing financial pressures in 2015, Athabasca University underwent an independent third-party review to report to ascertain long-term solutions.
 The report found that there was a significant student demand for flexible, online post-secondary options, but that Athabasca University needed a clear and shared vision for the future.